Linguist-Codifier/PoS/README.md

 A Queue-oriented Order-event Microservice with RabbitMQ.

 # Overview
 An early quick demonstration may be accessed through [here](https://screenrec.com/share/SZXcpM82sk).
+[Outdated]